dotnet/iot/src/devices/PiJuice/samples/README.md

 # PiJuice sample

-You can refer to the main documentation to understand how to use PiJuice.
-This example uses multiple sensors.
-All of them can be found in the basic Grove Start Kit.
+You can refer to the PiJuice [documentation](https://github.com/PiSupply/PiJuice/blob/master/Software/README.md) to understand how to use PiJuice.

 Once you have PiJuice on a Raspberry Pi, it looks like this: